pg4040/anlp_p2_rag/contributions.md

 ## ANLP Sp 2024 Assignment 2 contributions

-Anvesha Katariyar: Scripts and annotation for data on Academics, Courses, and Events, report.
+Anvesha Katariyar: Scripts and annotation for data on Academics, Courses, Events, answer metrics, report.

 Prachiti Garge: Scripts and annotation for data on History, baseline modeling, report.